-If he were still alive, my Grandfather would have turned 115 years old yesterday, 26 August 2022.
-I want to tell you about him because of what he has to teach anyone who wants to live their life well.
+If he were still alive, my Grandfather would turn 117 years old this year, and I want to tell you about him because of what he has to teach anyone who wants to live their life well.
 Grandpa died in 1995, but the lessons I learned from him still have something to say to me and everyone.

 - Reading time = 7 minutes